 (f) A position in the airline or aerospace industries; or

-(g) A safety sensitive position for which impairment while working presents a substantial risk of death.
-Such safety sensitive positions must be identified by the employer prior to the applicant’s application for employment.
+(g) A safety-sensitive position for which impairment while working presents a substantial risk of death.
+The employer must identify such safety-sensitive positions prior to the applicant’s application for employment.

 This bill does not prohibit employment decisions based on drug tests that can screen for psychoactive cannabis metabolites.
 And the employment protections don’t extend to anyone working in the building or construction trades or to workers required to submit to federal background investigations.